-Many times, it is the expectation of the public and, in some cases the members, that the PTA functions to provide material aid to the school.
-Before approving proposals for material aid to the school such as equipment, services and improvements to school district property, a PTA should consider whether or not the proposal is a public responsibility.
-A PTA gift of money or equipment to a school may have the effect of creating or increasing inequalities among schools in the district.
+Many times, it is the expectation of the public and, in some cases, the members, that the PTA functions to provide material aid to the school.
+Before approving proposals for material aid to the school, such as equipment, services, and improvements to school district property, a PTA should consider whether the proposal is a public responsibility.
+A PTA gift of money or equipment to a school may create or increase inequalities among schools in the district.
 A PTA renders a greater service by securing public support for education.
 The purpose of PTA is to Advocate for all children, NOT to buy equipment and donate it to a school or school district.
-If a PTA feels there is a specific need in their school, it is best to approach the principal or site-based team first, and encourage them to include this item in the school or school district's budget.

-At times it is necessary for a PTA to finance certain services and equipment until the public accepts responsibility for these necessities.
-As soon as money becomes available from other sources, a PTA should allocate more funds for educational, scientific and literary programs and projects for the entire charitable class, including PTA leadership training and parent education in the community.
+If a PTA feels a specific need in their school, it is best to approach the principal or site-based team first and encourage them to include this item in the school or district's budget.
+Sometimes, a PTA must finance certain services and equipment until the public accepts responsibility for these necessities.
+When money becomes available from other sources, a PTA should allocate more funds for educational, scientific, and literary programs and projects for the entire charitable class, including PTA leadership training and parent education in the community.